michael-lefebvre/m-sixteen/DEVLOG.md

 ## 2024-11-01 **Media components**

 First, we copy-pasted the `picture`/`source`/`img` components from [Apple Music](https://music.apple.com/fr/album/m-sixteen/1128780088), including the medias themselves to create a specific component for band releases called `DiscographyCover`.
 Later, we will have to decide if the 296/316 variant is worth the effort.

+We created a barebone `AssetProps` interface to handle the media data, regardless of the kind (image or video) and add a `PhotoProps` and `VideoProps` interfaces that extend the `AssetProps` interface with the specific properties of each kind of media.
+They aren't clean yet, I'm doubtful about some "duplicate" properties, but it's a start.

+Then, we add a `ImageBase` component to handle any kind of image usage (photo, video poster, etc.).
+We extend it with a `LazyImage` component that uses the `IntersectionObserver` API to lazy load the images.

+We also add the `ReactPlayer` package to handle the video content.